Real estate sector overview

 Market outlook for the real estate sector

 The real estate sector has outperformed at times in the recent past as longer-term interest rates had stagnated at still relatively low levels.
 However, the recent shift in sector leadership to more defensive groups that we’ve observed, combined with our belief that the “death of brick-and-mortar retailers” story is overdone, led us to upgrade our rating of the real estate sector to marketperform from underperform, and the sector has benefitted from the overall market volatility over the past couple of months.
-Home affordability is also at a 10-year low, according to the National Association of Homebuilders, which could lend support to the apartment area of the market.
+Home affordability is near a 10-year low, according to the National Association of Homebuilders, which could lend support to the apartment area of the market.

 There are still areas for concern, but in our minds fewer than a few months ago.
 For instance, apartment demand has been strong and rental rates have risen—but as often happens, businesses have seen a need and rushed to fill it, which could result in an eventual oversupply in the apartment area.
 Retail REITs also face some headwinds, but, as mentioned, this is an area on which we’re becoming more positive.
 As longtime readers of this publication know, I am not a believer in the “death to brick-and-mortar” story that seems to be told quite often.
-From media reports you would think online sales have completely overtaken brick and mortar, but e-commerce made up only about 9.6% of total retail sales at the end of Q2, according to the U.S. Census Bureau.
+From media reports you would think online sales have completely overtaken brick and mortar, but e-commerce made up only about 9.8% of total retail sales at the end of Q3, according to the U.S. Census Bureau.

 Factors that may affect the real estate sector